linroger/FinanceCompendium/II. Economics/Microeconomics/Financial Investments for Public Policy/PPHA 32400 Winter 2023 Lecture Slides.md

 ■ Risk premium - the amount that a risk-averse person would pay to avoid taking a risk.

-Adam is willing to give up  $4,000 in expected income in exchange for eliminating his income uncertainty.
-This$ 4,000 is called the risk premium.
+Adam is willing to give up  \$4,000 in expected income in exchange for eliminating his income uncertainty.
+This\$ 4,000 is called the risk premium.

 Put differently, Adam must be compensated an extra \(4,000 in expected income to make him as well off when his income is risky as when it is guaranteed.